pranjalrai-iitd/ObsidianNotes.io/source/content/DAILY PRELIMS CA AGGREGATED.md

 	- Expenditure review of the policies
 	- Suggest the form in which the estimates shall be presented to Parliament
 - **Recommendation submission:** submitted to Lok Sabha and the concerned ministry must **take action within 6 months** or when required by the committee.
+- <b><u>General conclusion on Parliamentary committees:</u></b> #Quote #MainsValueAddition
+	- ***“Parliamentary committees are devices to overcome the limitations of organisational and technical complexity of large legislatures.
+Independent India inherited the modern committee system from the British parliamentary system and innovated new techniques to effectively manage the voluminous tasks in the large Parliament.”***
 ---
 ### NAVYA Initiative
 #GS3 #Economy #Skilling #Scheme